 - Mimicking genuine user behavior to evade detection.

-- Dynamically rotating IP addresses and user agents to remain undetected.
+- Rotating IP addresses and user agents to remain undetected.

-- Ensuring high success rates for requests without being flagged.
+- Ensuring high success rates for requests without blocks.

 2. Increased JavaScript-Rendered Websites

-an increasing number of websites utilize JavaScript-heavy frameworks such as React, Angular, and Vue to provide dynamic content.
-Unlike traditional static HTML pages, these frameworks load content asynchronously, meaning that the data does not appear in the initial page source but is generated by JavaScript following user interactions or API calls.
+More websites use JavaScript frameworks such as React, Angular, and Vue.
+These languages provide dynamic content.
+When they load data, it doesn’t appear in the initial page source.
+But generated by JavaScript following user interactions or API calls.

 Solution:

-- It fetches dynamic content without requiring a headless browser, which helps reduce resource costs.
+- It fetches dynamic content without requiring a headless browser to reduce resource costs.

-- It asynchronously extracts data from JavaScript-rendered pages, simulating how users load content.
+- It extracts data from JavaScript-rendered pages, simulating how users load content.

 - It avoids unnecessary browser automation, resulting in faster and more scalable scraping.